jairoandre/freela-up/readme.md

     $ git branch -d 'ZUP-232'

-It's also good to delete the branch at Github, so we don't acumulate unecessary versions of the app.
+It's also good to delete the branch at Github, so we don't accumulate unnecessary versions of the app.
 To do so just go to the [branches page](https://github.com/panchodev/zup-painel/branches).

 ## Working on bug fixes